-Reference: 2022-2023 FSA Handbook Vol. 1, Ch.
-1; plus Code of Federal Regulations Title 34 CFR 668.20; Title 34 CFR 668.8(j); and Title 34 CFR 668.32
+Reference: 2024-2025 FSA Handbook Vol. 1, Ch.
+1, pp. 2-3; plus Code of Federal Regulations Title 34 CFR 668.20; Title 34 CFR 668.8(j); and Title 34 CFR 668.32 counted toward the completion of a student's degree.

-ESL courses taken when a student is enrolled in an ESL program are not eligible for financial aid.
-ESL courses are non-academic courses, which are not counted toward the completion of a student's degree.
 ESL courses are used in preparing a student for being able to pursue their courses to obtain their degree; these non-credit courses do not go toward the student's federal financial aid.
 Federal aid is provided for courses that are required for the degree the student is pursuing.